Owl1224/US_Medical_Insurance/README.md

 # US_Medical_Insurance
-Project coded in Python to consolidate data science foundations concept such as loops, functions, lists, dictionaries.
+Project coded in Python to consolidate data science foundations concepts such as loops, functions, lists, dictionaries.

 The input of this project consists in a .csv list of US medical insurance clients that are described by different parameters:
   -  age